 Excess minerals in the tap water can also cause discolored leaves.
 Use rainwater or distilled water when irrigating spider plants.

 Spider plants have few disease issues other than rust and root rot, but root rot can be serious.
-When you see spider plant leaves turning yellow and are an enthusiastic waterer, remove the plant from its container, rinse the roots, cut away any soft or moldy parts and repot in sterile potting medium.
+When you see spider plant leaves turning yellow and are an enthusiastic waterer, remove the plant from its container, rinse the roots, cut away any soft or moldy parts, and repot in a sterile potting medium.

 Indoor plants don’t get many pest issues unless they came from the nursery with bugs or you introduce a new houseplant that has hitchhikers.
 If you put your plant outside in summer, it will be exposed to many insect pests.
 Most common are sucking insects whose feeding behavior reduces the sap in the plant and can introduce diseases.

-Watch for mealybugs, aphids, scale, whiteflies and mites.
+Watch for mealybugs, aphids, scale, whiteflies, and mites.
 Combat these with a good horticultural soap and by rinsing the leaves to remove the pests.
 Place the plant where air circulation is good after rinsing the leaves so that foliage can dry off quickly.
 Neem oil is also effective.